bendem/HexChatAddons/README.md

 # HexChat addons

 Here are my hexchat addons.
-They are written for 3.4.
+They are written for python 3.4.

 # License